-Non-medical transportation providers must provide proof of: • A valid Montana driver's license; Adequate automobile insurance; and • Assurance the vehicle is in compliance with all applicable federal, state, and local laws and regulations.
+Non-medical transportation providers must provide proof of:

+- (1) Valid Montana driver's license;

+- (2) Adequate automobile insurance; and

+- (3) Assurance the vehicle is in compliance with all applicable federal, state, and local laws and regulations.

 The agency is responsible to hire qualified staff and follow all state and federal labor laws.